alanr8742/SEP-10-PD-6-Parallel-World-/start/GotoFamily.md

 You go up to your family and try to make a converation with them but they don't know you.
-[Click to go to next scenario](https://github.com/alanr8742/SEP-10-PD-6-Parallel-World-/blob/main/start/parallaluniversefam.md)